-Mechanisms for public and administrative accountability remain weak or virtually non-existent in South Asia.
-Together with the lack of watchdog organizations, ombudsman offices and other corrective mechanisms, instances of graft and corruption even involving senior political officers have become common.
-Corruption reaches both the judiciary and the military.
+Mechanisms of public and administrative accountability remain weak or virtually non-existent in South Asia.
+Together with the lack of watchdog organizations, ombudsman offices and other corrective mechanisms, instances of graft and corruption involving even senior political officers have become common.
+Corruption also reaches both the judiciary and the military.